 How much time does your customer spend waiting for an agent to respond to their call?

 If users have to stay on hold for too long, they will hang up, which is not good for a call center.
 Let’s say a customer waited through and finally got an answer.
 Even in this case, by the time a rep picks up the phone, customers may grow impatient and upset.
 This obstacle makes it harder to communicate with them.
-Consequently, you need to bring your average wait time to as low numbers as possible.
+Consequently, you must bring your average wait time to as low as possible.

 Metric 4: Average After-call Work Time